strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* New retry fonction that delete all answers of a quiz to repass it
+* New retry fonction quiz controller that deletes all answers of a quiz to repass it without having to recreate a new quiz and uuid.
 * Add a form on the home page to access a quiz by its uuid